 - No credit monitoring on entry-level value plan

-Identity Guard uses artificial intelligence to identify possible fraud earlier and send notifications faster.
-Their scanning platform is powered by IBM Watson, a supercomputer that can analyze and learn fraud patterns to warn consumers if they are at high risk of identity theft.
+Identity Guard is an excellent service for seniors, children, victims of data breaches, past ID theft victims and other groups whose identity is more likely to be stolen.
+The protection service’s most outstanding feature is its scanning platform, which is powered by IBM Watson, an AI supercomputer that can analyze and learn fraud patterns to warn consumers if they are at high risk of identity theft.

 |Individual Plan||Family Plan|